 This post was originally published March 6, 2011.
 In it I published a WordPress ping list and an explanation on what I had done to vet it.
-However you no longer want to use such an extensive ping list as it might actually hurt your rankings.
+However 2 years later I drastically reduced my ping list when I found out that pinging many (and potentially spammy) services might actually hurt your Google rankings.

 This post originally appeared on October 28, 2011, in January 2014, I made several changes to it to bring it up to date.
 On August 28, 2014, Google ended the Google Authorship program citing low participation and concern over how it was cluttering the search experience, especially for mobile users.
 Despite this, you may want to still implement it if you are active on Google+.
 Users who are logged into their Google account and that follow you on Google+ will see the the enhanced snippet.
 Otherwise it’s not worth the effort.